Consortium/TPA Services

 In a truly random selection process, a high probability exists that some employees will be selected several times while others may never be selected.
 After each selection, the employee’s name is returned to the same pool, and he or she becomes just as likely as anyone else to be selected next time.

-Can companies be in their own testing pool?
+Can a company have their own testing pool?

 Yes, if the company has eight DOT safety-sensitive employees which includes truck drivers.